-Waking up with an occasional dry mouth is not a cause for alarm, but it may indicate an underlying health condition if it happens regularly.
+Waking up with a dry mouth may indicate an underlying health condition if it happens regularly.
 People who often experience dry mouth may find it disrupts their sleep and affects their dental health.

 Dry mouth — also known as xerostomia — occurs when a person does not have enough saliva to keep the insides of their mouth moist.